Structured Interview: Definition, Process & Preparing Questions

 Bottom Line

-Many interviewers think there’s no middle ground on interviews—they either have to be completely rigid (structured) or totally fluid (unstructured).
-The truth and the best approach is in the middle.
-Make a list of structured interview questions that you ask all candidates, but listen to their answers and ask follow-up questions to help guide your conversation and hiring decision.
-The use of a structured interview not only keeps you out of regulatory hot water, but also streamlines the hiring process.
+Many interviewers think there’s no middle ground in interviews—they either have to be completely rigid (structured) or totally fluid (unstructured).
+But the best approach is in the middle.
+Make a list of examples of structured interview questions that you ask all candidates but listen to their answers and ask follow-up questions to help guide your conversation and hiring decision.
+Knowing how to structure an interview not only keeps you out of regulatory hot water but also streamlines the hiring process.